 So here's what I did...

-Lead-in and elicitation
+and elicitation

+were correct.
 For example, during my introductory lesson on Charlie and the Charlie factory I showed the class the trailer from the movie which was actually a lazy move on my part but it seemed to have produced the results I was hoping for.
 Whereas, for Charlotte's Web I took an entirely different approach.
 Since this book was targeted at higher level students I decided to teach an entire lesson on animals...So in effect my lead-in lasted almost 30 minutes; however, seeing as this was my introductory lesson it wasn't altogether bad.

 Presentation

 My class is 45 minutes so I don't have enough time to go through an entire chapter in class.
 I also wanted to give the students the opportunity to read independently so I needed to condense my text.
 For each lesson I made a summary of the focus chapter which we read together.
-Students were instructed to just skim through the short synopsis of the story to get a general idea and not to look for specific details.
-Afterwards we had a brief discussion on what they read before moving onto the next task.
-At this point of the lesson it's a good idea to discuss new vocabulary and key phrases relevant to the overall understanding of the text.
+Students

 Controlled practice

-For this task the students were giving an activity to test their understanding of the text. each class had a different activity so that the kids were constantly engaged and didn't get too bored by the same book.For example, during our lesson before mid-terms I put the students into groups and they were required to create a mind-map in which they had to fill in specific details such as location, time, people involved etc. I instructed each group to read the synopsis carefully at least 2 times and work as a team to fill in the information.
-This task required students to read for detailed information.
-During this activity I walked to each group and offered assistance
+this task the students were giving an activity to test their understanding of the text. each class had a different activity so that the kids were constantly engaged and didn't get too bored by the same book.For example, during our lesson before mid-terms I put the students into groups and they were required to create a mind-map in which they had to fill in specific

 Freer practice

-For the final task, students worked individually and answered comprehension questions.
-The questions were related to the text however did not contain the exact words; therefore, students were required to exercise their thinking.
-This task will work as a strategy of interpretation because students will have to look for clues within the question and draw conclusions.
+to the text however did not contain the exact words; therefore, students were required to exercise their thinking.
+This task will work as a strategy of interpretation

 Feedback

-After students have read the summary and filled in relevant information into their charts I did a quick review to check their understanding and to explain certain parts of the text that may have caused confusion.
-We looked at each category specified in the chart and had a brief discussion on each.
+and had a brief discussion on each.
 We also checked the answers to the final task and discussed the students initial predictions on the story.

-Follow-up or homework
+or homework

-As mentioned above, due to time restrictions we were unable to read an entire chapter in class, hence the use of short summaries.
-As a follow-up activity and for homework students were required to read the full chapter by themselves and to jot down words or phrases they found difficult.
-During the start of our next lesson we reviewed the past chapter and covered new vocabulary.
+activity and for homework students were required to read the full chapter by themselves and to jot down words or phrases they found difficult.
+During the start of our next

 My summer vacation has sadly come to an end.
 Time always flies when you're relaxing but seems to stand still once you step out the door to go to work.
 With the end of our summer vacation comes the stress of having to plan new lessons for the new semester.
 My friend, Sandra and I were bouncing ideas off each other for cool ice-breakers and class fillers and she came up with the most brilliant idea.
 It's a fusion of scrabble and jenga.
 I think this game actually exists but our version is a little different.